unknownpvp/academic-kickstart/content/authors/admin/_index.md

 +++
 # Display name
-name = Danny Vu
+name = "Danny Vu"

 # Is this the primary user of the site?
 superuser = true

 # Role/position
-role = Computer Science
+role = "Computer Science"

 # Organizations/Affiliations
 organizations = [ { name = "The University of Texas at Arlington ", url = "" } ]